-For them, men are only oppressors and women are only victims and hence they are unequals and hence they need to get the preferential treatment they are getting today.
-Hence for them Article 14 of Indian Constitution is something that an MRA would read as –
+For them, men are only oppressors and women are only victims and hence they are unequals and hence they need to get the preferential treatment (they are getting today).
+Hence for them, Article 14 of the Indian Constitution is something that an MRA would read as –

 “The State shall not deny preferential treatment to any woman (in the name of Equality) before the law or the special (unequal) protection of the laws within the territory of India Prohibition of discrimination on grounds of religion, race, caste, sex or place of birth”

-Now that the meaning of equality becomes clear to us we understand that even if Article 15(3) was not there, women did have a good alibi to get preferential treatment in the name of equality.
+Now that the meaning of equality becomes clear to us and we understand that even when Article 15(3) was not there, women did have a good reason to get preferential treatment in the name of equality.

-Now if we try to understand ‘Uniform Civil Code’ the way it is perceived by the Gender Justice warriors, aka feminists it becomes ‘Non Uniform Civil Code’ as any MRA would read this.
+Now if we try to understand ‘Uniform Civil Code’ (UCC) the way it is perceived by the Gender Justice Warriors, aka feminists, it becomes ‘Non-Uniform Civil Code’ as any MRA would read this.
 Because ‘Uniform’ in feminists parlance means – ‘Preferential Treatment’ to women.

-To understand this feminized definition of UCC we will consider a few examples and see how the laws are proposed to be modified.
+To understand this feminized definition of UCC we will consider a few examples and see how the laws are proposed to be modified after UCC.

 She explained UCC like this and I quote her –